Initial Teacher Education providers

 Providers need to meet each requirement in the documentation they present to the Teaching Council and, in the case of the joint panels, to the New Zealand Qualifications Authority (NZQA).
 Programme applications are also required to show how the Standards for the Teaching Profession (the Standards) (in a supported environment) are met in programme delivery and assessment.

-New ITE Programme Approval, Monitoring and Review Requirements were released by the Teaching Council on 10 April 2019.
+New ITE Programme Approval, Monitoring and Review Requirements (Requirements) were released by the Teaching Council on 10 April 2019.

 The Requirements contain, as appendices: